 Low Libido and Nutrition: 10 Health Hacks For A Better Sex Drive

-Why is Your Libido Gone?
+Why Is Your Libido Gone?

 Historically, at least when Masters and Johnson were doing their landmark work on North Americans and sexual practices and attitudes, women hit their “sexual prime” at 40, but these days, researchers see less of that.

-More and more, some women don’t even HAVE a sexual prime.
+More and more, some women don’t even have a sexual prime.
 They’re perennially exhausted, and with reserves running low, sex is the first thing to go.

 Moms of young children are very often less interested in sex than their partners.
 Husbands are frustrated and wonder what happened to the energetic woman they married.
 (Have a little patience, guys.
 It very well may be temporary.
-Kind of a LONG temporary, I know, but still—it’s a season.)
+Kind of a long temporary, I know, but still, it’s a season.)

-Another growing phenomenon is low testosterone in men—so many men have less interest in sex now than they did 50 years ago.
+Another growing phenomenon is low testosterone in men.
+So, many men have less interest in sex now than they did 50 years ago.
 Research has shown that high blood pressure, high cholesterol, diabetes, and obesity lower testosterone¹, and (surprise!) all of those conditions are on the rise.

 Depression and anxiety are also on the rise, and while these conditions are libido-killers in themselves, the medications used to treat them have the common side effect of causing sexual dysfunction.

-The endocrine system, which modulates your hormones (and therefore, your sex drive) is easily disrupted.
-Besides medications, endocrine disruptors in the environment, home products, and even our food supply, are known to cause a wide range of reproductive problems, including low libido.²
+The endocrine system, which modulates your hormones (and therefore, your sex drive), is easily disrupted.
+Besides medications, endocrine disruptors in the environment, home products, and even our food supply are known to cause a wide range of reproductive problems, including low libido.²

 Putting it on your skin is the same as eating it.
 Your skin is a living, breathing organ, and it takes what you put on it into the bloodstream.
 Grab a copy of my free wallet card, Cosmetic Ingredients to Avoid, and use it while shopping to avoid harmful ingredients.
 Make a shift to the things you put on your skin being only natural.
 My moisturizer is organic coconut oil.

-What to Eat For a Better Sex Life
+What to Eat for a Better Sex Life

 A quart of green smoothie is one of the easiest ways to get 7-10 servings of fruits and vegetables every day.